How often and when to send marketing emails

 4. Cost

-If you have a plan with Seguno, then you’re paying a flat rate based on subscriber count and your monthly costs won’t vary.
+If you have a plan with Seguno's email marketing platform, then you’re paying a flat rate based on subscriber count and your monthly costs won’t vary.

 If you use an email service provider other than Seguno, your plan’s pricing structure might fluctuate based on the number of emails sent, too.

-OK, but how often should I send emails?
+OK, but how often should I send email marketing material?

 Contemplating consistency, speed, content and cost should produce a rough idea of what is feasible.